 Here are some tricks of the trade that you should be incorporating into your LinkedIn strategy to grow your reputation.

 Are you posting content that your readers are anxious to share?
 If it seems like your updates lack engagement, there could be a good reason for it – you aren’t posting anything that shows your knowledge.
 The key to driving interaction is to showcase your expertise.
 Prove to people that you know everything about software, marketing or whatever service you offer.
 Your authoritative stance will help you grow a following.

 You don’t need to write volumes of content in industry-specific language to hit home with your readers.
 In fact, making your updates relatable in an easy-to-read format may boost engagement.
 People will be more willing to share content that anyone can understand – even those who aren’t in your industry.

 You shouldn’t just be posting a link to a webpage or a blog when you send out an update on LinkedIn – there is more potential to tap into on the website.
 For instance, you can tag other people in your network through the use of the “@” symbol.
 You can post a photo along with an update to give it more visual appeal.
 Don’t look past these options as you look to make your updates more “sharable.”

 Earlier this year, LinkedIn created the Expanded Influencer program for those who want to give everyday LinkedIn users a place to sound off and host their content.
-However, it’s important to keep in mind that becoming a member of this program will not automatically help you grow your following.
+However, it’s important to keep in mind that becoming a member of this program will not automatically help you grow your following on linkedin.

 There are more than 277 million people on LinkedIn, and many of them are tapping into the same opportunity.
 To stand out from the crowd, you might want to the previous tips into account.